- Email Address

 Tel: +44 (0)1224 272472 (History) or +44 (0)1224 273685 (RIISS)

 Michael Brown is a historian of Ireland, Scotland and Britain more widely, with particular interest in the Enlightenment and the political culture of the eighteenth century.
 He is the Co-Director of the Research Institute of Irish and Scottish Studies.

 Awarded a Personal Chair in Irish, Scottish and Enlightenment History in 2014, Professor Brown was appointed to a lectureship at Aberdeen in 2006 and promoted to Senior Lecturer in 2011.
 A graduate of Trinity College Dublin, where he studied history for his BA (Mod) and PhD, he has worked at the Centre for Irish and Scottish Studies and the Department of Modern History at Trinity and in the Combined Departments of History at University College Dublin.
 He lectures regularly in Britain, Ireland, and North America.

-Professor Brown's work concerns the Irish and Scottish Enlightenments.
-He is interested in the interaction between religious, political and ethical ideas in the eighteenth century.
+Professor Brown's work primarily concerns the Irish and Scottish Enlightenments.
+He is also interested in the interaction between religious, political and ethical ideas in the eighteenth century.
 This work is enhanced by the study of the political cultures of Britain and Ireland.
 Alongside contributions to intellectual history, he has edited collections on religious, legal and literary history.
 His method is often comparative and interdisciplinary, with a focus on imaginative and philosophical writings.

 Professor Brown is now writing a textbook for Routledge entitled A Cultural History of Europe, 1688-1914: The Birth of Modernity.
 He is also working on a collection of essays provisionally entitled Making Up Britain in the Eighteenth Century.

 He has a long track record in collaborative work, which includes The Law and Other Legalities of Ireland, 1689-1850 (Farnham; Ashgate Press, 2011), edited with Seán Patrick Donlan and Converts and Conversion in Ireland, 1650-1850 (Dublin; Four Courts Press, 2005) with Charles Ivar MacGrath and Thomas Power.

 He also has experience in editing scholarly journals.
 He spent five years as the general editor of the interdisciplinary peer-reviewed journal, Eighteenth-Century Ireland (2001-2005) and is currently an editor of the Journal of Irish and Scottish Studies (2006 to the present).